Access Data with Cards

-Cards are available in 4 sizes.
-The granularity of the content on a card varies with the size of the card, with the highest level of information on the smallest card to the most detailed information on the full-screen card.
+Cards are available in multiple sizes, from small to full screen.
+The level of the content on a card varies with the size of the card, with the highest level of information on the smallest card to the most detailed information on the full-screen card.

 Card Size Summary